Triang3l/WebQuake/README.md

 3. Get Quake resource files.
 The demo version containing only the first episode is enough.
 4. Copy "id1" folder from the Quake folder to the folder where you put WebQuake.htm.
 5. If you have Quake mission packs, repeat step 4 for "hipnotic" and/or "rogue" folders.
-6. If you're running a system with case-sensitive names (such as Linux), make sure that all game files \(**not** including code files) have lowercase names.
+6. If you're running a system with case-sensitive names (such as Linux), make sure that all game files **except for code files** have lowercase names.

 To launch WebQuake, go to WebQuake.htm on your server in your browser.